Treatments without a Prescription from a GP

 Cancelling an appointment must be done at least 24 hours in advance.
 Appointments that are not cancelled or cancelled too late will be charged.

-Payments for treatments are to be made within 30 days of invoice date.
+Any exceptions: Payments for treatments are to be made within 30 days of invoice date.

 Unpaid invoices still open after 30 days can be collected via credit agency without further notice.
 All collection agency fees and associated legal expenses are charged to the client / patient.